dodocloud/games-course/docs/environment.md

 ## Watch mode
 - `ParcelBundler` will recompile everything as soon as you change something in your code
 - **you have to re-execute** `npm start` if you add a new asset (sound, image, html, css,...)

+## Troubleshooting
-- if `ParcelBundler` wrote some error in the console after you had saved your changes, just press `ctrl+S` again
+- if `ParcelBundler` wrote some error in the console after you had saved your changes, just press `ctrl+s` again.
+If it doesn't help, just press `ctr+c`, terminate it and re-run `npm start`
+- if you change any of your static files, especially images, you may need to re-run `npm start` since `ParcelBundler` will start throwing some errors while in the watch mode
+- if you can't build your project because of weird `TypeScript` errors that don't come from your own code, just go into `package.json` and remove `&& tsc --noEmit` from all scripts - it's a pre-compile step that only checks out the syntax

 ## Libraries